 - Cannot be used in conjunction with the Purdue Calumet Transfer Scholarship

 - $1,000 – $4,000/year

 - Completed 15 – 60 transferable credit hours

 Visit Transfer Student website for the Transfer Student Scholarship application and additional information.

-The below scholarships will be awarded through the Office of Financial Aid and Student Accounts.
+The below scholarships will be awarded through the Office of Financial Aid.